rokath/trice/docs/Common.md

 ![x](README.media/Trice16_1-Code.PNG)\
 ![x](README.media/Trice16_1i-Code.PNG)\
 ![x](README.media/Trice16_1i.PNG)\
 The number in the blue lines is the current processor tick.
-For `Trice16_1i` the difference between neibours is about 13 clocks. \
+For `Trice16_1i` the difference between neighbors is about 13 clocks. \
 Short trices need 'id(0)' instead 'Id(0)' as important difference to normal trices.
 The `trice` tool will handle that for you.
 - Upper case `TRICE0`, `TRICE8_1`, ... `TRICE8_8`, `TRICE16_1`, ... `TRICE16_4`, `TRICE32_1`, ... `TRICE32_4`, `TRICE64_1`, `TRICE64_2` are normal trice macros. \
 They insert code directly (no function call) for better performance but the drawback is the rising code amount when many trices are used.